shelbyspees/speesblog/_posts/2017-02-14-dbt-and-how-it-can-help-me.md

 So we practice the skills in less stressful contexts and after a while it becomes automatic, like how your posture gradually improves from lifting weights.

-With these new skills, the overwhelming emotions become less overwhelming and it's easier to work toward that big goal, building a life worth living.
+With these new skills, the overwhelming emotions become less overwhelming and it's easier to work toward that big goal: Building a life worth living.